hn/seagate-blackarmor-nas/README.md

 Make sure to restart the NAS via `reset` command after flashing the bootloader!

+If your nas just restarts with the error message `cpu reset` after the `fatload usb 0:1 0x800000 u-boot.kwb` command try to format the usb stick to `ext2` and use `ext2load usb 0:1 ...` instead.

 ### Starting Debian installation

 After resetting the NAS, connect a network cable to the NAS and execute `run bootcmd_usb` to start the Debian netboot installation: